roblaing/erlang-webapp-howto/unit5/README.md

 sometimes XML &mdash; and then parsing it and rendering it on our site.

-I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts which your don't need if using its test URL which requires no registration to use.
+I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts which your don't need if using its test URL as I'll do here.

 From the erl command line, if you run
 ```erlang